Some examples of food products processed under UHT conditions are:

 • Product Quality: Heat stable lipases or proteases can lead to flavor deterioration.
 In a number of cases flavor deterioration has caused a more pronounced cooked flavor for UHT milk as an example.

 A major consumer complaint about UHT products has always been the so-called unpleasant “cooked” taste and sometimes-brown color of the finished product.
-This is understandable when we remember that dairy products in general, and specifically milk, are a colloidal mixture of water, lipids, carbohydrates, and proteins.
+This is understandable remembering that dairy products in general, and specifically milk, are a colloidal mixture of water, lipids, carbohydrates, and proteins.
 When the mixture is heated under pressure to ultra-high temperatures, the protein structure is altered in such a way that some of the proteins are denatured and off flavors or browning can occur.

-The goal of the equipment manufacturer today is not only to design equipment that can process product at increased product flow rates (over 35,000 liters per hour), operate continuously for more than 20-hours a day, and be easily inspected and cleaned, but also to design equipment that can minimize off flavors and browning.
+The goal of the equipment manufacturer today is not only to design equipment that can process product at increased product flow rates (over 35,000 liters/ hour), operate continuously for more than 20-hours a day, and be easily inspected and cleaned, but also to design equipment that can minimize off flavors and browning.

 Current UHT Cooking Methods